vectordb-io/vpaxos/README.md

 # vpaxos
-an implementation of Paxos algorithm, strictly designed according to TLA+.
+an implementation of Paxos algorithm, strictly designed in accordance with TLA+.